hertzmann/hertzmann.github.io/_posts/2022-3-10-photographic-tone.md

 Notice how, not only do they make the image brighter, they add contrast and bluish tints to parts of the image, while darkening shadows.
 I recommend reading the [technical paper](https://github.com/google/night-sight/tree/master/docs) or [the blog post](https://ai.googleblog.com/2018/11/night-sight-seeing-in-dark-on-pixel.html) for a fuller description of all the considerations involved.

-The iPhone is probably using something similar, since the nighttime photos on my iPhone got a whole lot better sometime after Night Sight came out on the Pixel.
+The iPhone uses something similar; the nighttime photos on my iPhone got a whole lot better sometime after Night Sight came out on the Pixel.

 I love the way my phone takes amazing pictures of sunsets and nighttime skylines, and these pictures look so much better than those taken by my phone five years ago.
 My photos are a collaboration between me and the algorithm designers and camera manufacturers, and they reflect a combination of aesthetic decisions made by each of us.

 <br>

-_Thanks to Peter Hertzmann, Andrew Adams, and Michaël Gharbi for comments on this post._
+_Thanks to Andrew Adams, Paul Debevec, Michaël Gharbi and Peter Hertzmann for comments on this post._